Deep Dive · Musical Analysis

 The Village BGM (Stage 3) is the most harmonically contrasting piece in the GnG NES score.
 After two minor-key stages - the graveyard urgency of Stage 1 and the oppressive weight of Stage 2 - the Village theme shifts register: brighter, more major-leaning, with a melodic character that implies relief rather than dread.

-Chord Structure: Contrast by Major-Key Borrowing
+Contrast by Design: Major-Key Borrowing in the Other Direction

 Where the Stage 1 theme borrows chords into a minor context (modal mixture from parallel major into minor), the Village theme works in the opposite direction: its primary tonality is closer to major, with the characteristic GnG harmonic colour produced by the borrowing of minor-mode chords into that brighter context.